Florian-Noever/al-helper/README.md

-# AL Helper
+# BC ControlAddIn Helper
 Helper for invoking AL events or making JS/TS functions available for AL ControlAddIns to call.

 ## How to use the package
-1. Install via `npm install --save al-helper`
+1. Install via `npm install --save @floriannoever/bc-controladdin-helper`
-2. Import the ALHelper class `import ALHelper from 'al-helper';`
+2. Import the ALHelper class `import ALHelper from 'bc-controladdin-helper';`
 3. Use the available function as mentioned below

 ## How to Call Functions from AL code